Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
 Use the `send` method to publish events.

-The following formats of events are allowed to be sent to an EventGrid Basic resource:
+The following formats of events are allowed to be sent to an Event Grid Basic resource:
 - A list or a single instance of strongly typed EventGridEvents.
 - A dict representation of a serialized EventGridEvent object.
 - A list or a single instance of strongly typed CloudEvents.